cloudflare/cloudflare-docs/products/argo-tunnel/src/content/reference/kubernetes.md

 We still believe that using Argo Tunnel and k8s together is a strong combination, but have learned that running <code>cloudflared</code> as a sidecar is generally a more reliable and faster approach.
-You can find more information about running Argo tunnel in a sidecar model <a href="https://developers.cloudflare.com/argo-tunnel/reference/sidecar/">here</a>.
+You can find more information about running Argo tunnel in a sidecar model [here](/argo-tunnel[/reference/sidecar/).

 </Aside>